CCD729/ccd729.github.io/_pages/about.md

 I have experience in **system, gameplay and AI programming**, and **system, combat, and level design**.
 I worked on games and researches in different scales, solo or with teams.
 I worked on an AoE modding project with _Microsoft (World's Edge)_, an UE5 R&D sound project with _Dolby Labs_, an AI-generated SFX research shown on _GameSoundCon 2022_, and an AI narrative curator for RPG using OpenAI GPT-4 Turbo.

-**[METAL BEANS]**(https://store.steampowered.com/app/2792960/METAL_BEANS/ "METAL BEANS on Steam") , our latest 3D low-poly roguelite action-arcade game, is coming on Steam on March 25, 2024!
+[**METAL BEANS**](https://store.steampowered.com/app/2792960/METAL_BEANS/ "METAL BEANS on Steam") , our latest 3D low-poly roguelite action-arcade game, is coming on Steam on March 25, 2024!

 Here is a introductory video that will help you know me better :)